 On February 9, 2015, Edmund Gibbons Limited ("EGL") acquired 50% of CWH Limited, which when combined with its existing 20% interest in Clarien, resulted in EGL becoming the controlling shareholder of Clarien and the ultimate parent company of CBL.
+On April 2, 2015, EGL reacquired the remaining shares it had previously sold in Clarien and is, therefore, the 100% owner of CBL.

-The consolidated financial statements of Clarien Bank Limited as at and for the year ended December 31, 2014 comprise Clarien Bank Limited and its subsidiaries (together referred to as the "Bank" and individually as "Bank entities").
+The consolidated financial statements of Clarien Bank Limited as at and for the year ended December 31, 2015 comprise Clarien Bank Limited and its subsidiaries (together referred to as the "Bank" and individually as "Bank entities").
 The Bank is involved in community banking and provides retail and private banking services to individuals, and commercial banking services to small and medium-sized businesses.
 The services offered include demand and term deposits, consumer, commercial and mortgage lending, credit and debit cards and letters of credit.
 The Bank also, through its subsidiary operations, engages in investment management, brokerage and advisory services and trust administration.
-The address of the Bank's registered office is Strata G Building, 30A Church Street, Hamilton HM11, Bermuda.
+The address of the Bank's registered office is 25 Reid Street, Hamilton HM11, Bermuda.
 The Bank operates out of two locations in Bermuda.